 She has taken a "Primer on Planning Course" through AMTCO and Site Plan Application course at York University.

-Karen keeps connected with many residents via an e-newsletter which includes a poll question to solicit input and feedback from residents on important major topics.
+Karen keeps connected with many residents via an e-newsletter and welcomes input and feedback from residents on important major topics.
 Subscribe to her e-newsletter.

 Karen continues to be a School Mentor in the Big Brothers and Sisters Program, and has recently received 10 years of dedicated service for the "March Drive Volunteer" from The Kidney Foundation.
-For the past 2 years, she has participated in the 360Experience to help raise funds and bring awareness to youth at risk.
+Recently, she joined the Board of Directors at 360kids, an organization that provides programs and support to at-risk youth in York Region.

 Karen Rea was very active looking after the interests of Markham residents prior to being elected and continues to be their voice on Council.